PostHog/posthog.com/contents/blog/introducing-hogql.md

 PostHog's existing insights are already incredibly powerful.
 HogQL turns insights Super Saiyan.

-HogQL is free for all users while in public beta – all we ask is that you [share your feedback with us](http://app.posthog.com/home#supportModal).
+HogQL is free for all users of PostHog Cloud while in public beta – all we ask is that you [share your feedback with us](http://app.posthog.com/home#supportModal).

 ## What is HogQL?